michelesr/jack-oscillator/README.md

 c -> change channel
 W -> change waveform
 A -> set amplitude
-i -> set number of fourier iterations
+a -> set attack time and attack amplitude peak d -> set decay time s -> set sustain r -> set release time i -> set number of harmonics

-The number of fourier iterations is related to the precision of the waveform... more is higher, and more cpu power is needed... you can set at around 20 or higher if you want (will your ear notice the difference?).
+The number of harmonics is related to the precision of the waveform... more is higher, and more cpu power is needed... you can set at around 20 or higher if you want (will your ear notice the difference?).

 This is free software... feel free to change and redistribute, under the same license (GPLv3).